git-town/git-town/website/src/commands/delete.md

 ### --dry-run

-Use the `--dry-run` flag allows to test-drive this command.
+Use the `--dry-run` flag to test-drive this command.
 It prints the Git commands that would be run but doesn't execute them.

 ### --verbose / -v